memri/pod/docs/HTTP_API.md

 ## Edges
 Edges connect items together to form a
 [directed graph](https://en.wikipedia.org/wiki/Directed_graph).
-Pending on design decisions we'll have to make, edges might also possibly support properties in the future (don't rely on it yet).
+Pending on design decisions we're going to make, edges might also possibly support properties in the future (don't rely on it yet).

 ### edge's mandatory properties